nfagerlund/puppet-docs/source/puppet/4.7/reference/passenger.markdown

 #### Keepalive Timeout

-Make sure Apache's `KeepAliveTimeout` setting is set to at least `5`. (`5` is the default value, but your global Apache config may have set a different value, in which case you'll need to change it.)
+Make sure Apache's `KeepAliveTimeout` setting is set to at least `5`. (`5` is the default value, but your global Apache config might have set a different value, in which case you'll need to change it.)

 Although this setting is valid at virtual host scope, the way Apache reads its value means it's safer to set it globally.